asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2012.md

----
+!!! note

-**Note:**  Unfortunately, my list of developers present got eaten by the cleaning crew (through no fault of their own, that's what I get for leaving it behind in a stack of scribbled papers!)
+    Unfortunately, my list of developers present got eaten by the cleaning crew (through no fault of their own, that's what I get for leaving it behind in a stack of scribbled papers!)
 If I miss your name and/or company on here, let me know and I'll be sure to correct the list below. – Matt

----
+[//]: # (end-note)

 Developers/Contributors Present